TugboatQA/docs/content/tugboat-cli/install-the-cli.md

 weight: 1
 ---

 The Tugboat Command Line Tool is available for Windows, MacOS, and Linux.
-In all three cases, it is a stand-alone binary.
+In all three cases, we offer a stand-alone binary.
+MacOS and Linux users can also install and manage the Tugboat CLI via Homebrew.

 1. Download the CLI from [https://dashboard.tugboat.qa/downloads](https://dashboard.tugboat.qa/downloads).
 2. Copy it to a location that the operating system can find in its execution path.